Litlyx/litlyx/docs/docs/getstarted/create_project.md

 # Create your first project

-After the signup, create your first project 🔥
-**just inserting a name for it**
+You just sign in!
+Now it's time to create your first project 🔥 **just inserting a name for it**